Alfred Pringsheim: Family and academic career

 In 1878 Pringsheim married the Berlin actress Gertrude Hedwig Anna Dohm (1855–1942), whose mother was the Berlin advocate of women's rights Hedwig Dohm (1831–1919).
-They had five children: Erik (born 1879), Peter (born 1881), Heinz (born 1882) and twins born in 1883, Klaus and Katharina, known as Katia.
+They had five children: Erik (1879–1909), Peter (born 1881), Heinz (born 1882) and twins born in 1883, Klaus and Katharina, known as Katia.
 His first-born son, Erik, was exiled to Argentina because of his dissolute life and gambling debts and died there at an early age.
 His sons Peter and Klaus followed him in pursuing academic careers, obtaining professorships in physics and musical composition.
 One musician in the family was enough, so his third son, Heinz, became an archaeologist with a doctorate in that field, but soon changed course, becoming a successful conductor and critic in Berlin and Munich.
 His daughter Katia was the first female in Munich to earn the qualifications for university admission and was one of the first active women students at Munich University.
 She later became the wife of the author and Nobel Prize winner Thomas Mann.

 In 1889 Pringsheim and his family moved into a Neo-Renaissance villa at Arcisstrasse 12 designed by the Berlin architects Kayser & von Großheim with interior furnishings provided by Joh.
 Wachter and the court furniture manufacturer O. Fritsche of Munich.
 On major social nights the Munich elite was hosted here in what was known as the Pringsheim Palace.
 There he had the Romantic painter Hans Thoma, of similar political affiliation, decorate the music room.

 Besides mathematics, ever since his youth Pringsheim was also intensively occupied with music, and adapted various compositions of Richard Wagner for the piano.

-Later he became interested in the theory and history of art, building up important collections of majolica earthenware and paintings.
+Later he became interested in the theory and history of art, building up important collections of majolica earthenware and silver.
+His was the largest and most important private collection of majolica in Germany consisting of 440 pieces.
+He also collected enamels, stained-glass panels, tapestries, and paintings by Franz von Lenbach.